- Academics & Registration

 The undergraduate program in Criminology and Sociolegal Studies is an interdisciplinary program that provides students with a sound foundation for the understanding of crime and the administration of justice in Canada and abroad, and, more generally, the processes of social order and disorder.

 Criminology and Sociolegal Studies incorporates theory, research methods, and knowledge from a wide range of disciplines such as:

 - Political science

-The courses in the program examine, to varying degrees, issues of social and ethical responsibility.
+The examination of issues of social and ethical responsibility is an inherent component in the Criminology and Sociolegal Studies program.
 The courses frequently challenge the student’s perception of how the interests of various groups shape the manner in which society responds to unwanted behaviour.
-The examination of issues of social and ethical responsibility is an inherent component in the Criminology and Sociolegal Studies program.